MokhaLeee/FE8U-cSkillSystem/README.md

 You can directly assemble `Main.event` through [Event Assembler](https://github.com/StanHash/EventAssembler.git), and for more details, you can see tips on [StanH's CHAX](https://github.com/StanHash/FE-CHAX.git).

-BTW, since I may update the repository of C-Lib from time to time, so I suggest you update each submodels any time you want to use this template through commands:
+BTW, since I may update the repository of C-Lib from time to time, so I suggest you update each submodels any time you want to compile this through commands:
 ```
 git submodule sync
 git submodule update --init